mindstorm38/portablemc/README.md

 To start with, every new release, which can be either a patch, minor or major release, should have an associated branch that will be merged when releasing is done.
-It should be named `v<version>` and created from `main`.
+It should be named `patch-<version>`, or `release-<version>`, and created from `main`.
 When you have merged everything into that branch and you are ready for doing the release, you should ensure that the project's version has been updated in `Cargo.toml` to match the branch and the tag you are about to create, and then you can create and push a tag named `v<version>`, the GitHub pipeline will trigger automatically.

 If it make sense to have release candidates or pre-releases, this should be handled on the same branch as the real release: you should append `-rc.<num>` or `-pre.<num>` to the